sushant0709/slash/README.md

 python main.py
 ```

+5. Setting up the Database

-5. Once the backend is up and running, you will have to `cd` into the `client` folder.
+6. Once the backend is up and running, you will have to `cd` into the `client` folder.
 Once in the `client` folder, use the node command to start the webserver.

 ```
 cd client